-- Exfoliates dead skin cells: Sarfati says that the detoxifying benefits of Corallina officinalis (a red seaweed that forms calcium carbonate) helps to gently remove dead, loose skin cells from the skin surface.
+- Exfoliates dead skin cells: Sarfati says that the detoxifying benefits of Corallina officinalis (a red seaweed that forms calcium carbonate) help to gently remove dead, loose skin cells from the skin surface.

 - Moisturizes the skin: "Seaweed not only contains essential fatty acids that help maintain our skin’s barrier, but it's also rich in polysaccharides such as alginic acid, which help to lock moisture into our skin," says Sarfati.